dw-0/kiauh/README.md

 ## 📢 Disclaimer: Usage of this script happens at your own risk!

-This script is "only" a helping hand for you to get set up in a fast and most comfortable way.\
+This script acts as a helping hand for you to get set up in a fast and comfortable way.\
-**This does not mean, it will relieve you of using brain.exe! 🧠**\
+**This does not mean, it will relieve you of using your brain.exe! 🧠**\
-Feel free to give it a try if you want.
+Feel free to give it a try.
 If you have suggestions or encounter any problems, please report them.

 ---